 Company Names, Trademarks and Trade Names.
 United Technologies Corporation and its subsidiaries' names, abbreviations thereof, logos, and product and service designators are either the registered or unregistered trademarks or trade names of United Technologies Corporation and its subsidiaries.
-Names of other companies and organizations, abbreviations thereof, logos of other companies and organizations, and product and service designators of other companies are either the registered or unregistered trademarks or trade names of their respective owners.
+Names of other companies and organizations, abbreviations thereof, logos of other companies and organizations, abbreviations thereof, logos of other companies and organizations, abbreviations thereof, logos of trademarks or trade names of their respective owners.